mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 For smaller, non-risky features, the above process can be more fast tracked as needed, such as starting with a 10% rollout to test servers, then 100%.
 Features have to soak on cloud for at least 2 weeks for testing.
 Focus is on severity and number of bugs found; if there are major bugs found at any stage, the feature flag can be turned off to roll back the feature.

+When the feature is rolled out to customers, logs will show if there are crashes, and normally users will report if a feature is broken and/or if the feature is useful.

 ## On-prem releases

 For a feature flagged feature to be included in an on-prem release, the feature flag should be removed.

 Feature flags are generally off by default and on-prem releases do not contact the management system.
 Therefore feature flags that are not ready for an on-prem release will be automatically disabled for all on-prem releases.

+The downside of enabling feature flags by default for on-prem is that the feature flag would be less useful and we’d have more feature flags to keep track of.
+The correct process is to remove the flag and there should be some level of slow rollout.
+The real solution is releasing to Cloud more often.

 ## Testing

 Tests should be written to verify all states of the feature flag.
 Tests should cover any migrations that may take place in both directions (ie. from off to on and from on to off).
+Ideally E2E tests should be written before the feature is merged, or at least before the feature flag is removed.

 # When to use